-This is the first in a series of bi-monthly messages of instruction from Chaplains of the Order on aspects of our Catholic life and the challenges of choosing to grow spiritually by our membership in the Order of Malta.
+This is the first in a series of instruction from Chaplains of the Order on aspects of our Catholic life and the challenges of choosing to grow spiritually by our membership in the Order of Malta.

 By Fr.
 Joseph R. Johnson, Ch.
 M.

 “What’s in a name?
 That which we call a rose by any other name would smell as sweet.”
 (Romeo and Juliet, Act II, Scene 2)

 Most of us have been asked more than once to explain what the name of our organization means: “Order of Malta—what’s that?”
 How many times have we been stumped in trying to give an adequate reply?
 We may mumble something about starting at the time of the Crusades and then quickly move on to talking about our work today caring for the sick.

 We usually make use of the shorthand “Order of Malta” because it is quite the mouthful to pronounce the full name: “Sovereign Military Hospitaller Order of Saint John of Jerusalem of Rhodes and of Malta!”
 Unfortunately we rob ourselves (and others) of a better understanding of our identity when we omit so many words which shed light upon the various rich aspects of who we are, where we came from, and what our purpose is.

 Despite Shakespeare’s insistence to the contrary, there is actually something to this whole business of names.
 How much thought, and sometimes angst, goes into naming a child?
 The name needs to be just right and it will encapsulate something of the identity of the person.
 Or what about creating the name for a new company?
 Marketing professionals will tell you that so much of its success or failure will depend upon branding a name for the organization that captures its essence.
 The same is true for us!